pagopa/selfcare-onboarding/README.md

 ## Infrastructure

-The [`.container_apps/`] sub folder contains terraform files for deploying infrastructure as container apps in Azure.
+The [`.infra/`] sub folder contains terraform files for deploying infrastructure such as container apps or functions in Azure.

 ## Continous integration